Flowers for Self-Care

 Adding flowers to reduce stress does not require tremendous effort to generate a meaningful effect, said researcher Erin Largo-Wight, Ph.D., Associate Professor, University of North Florida.
 “When life seems to be in a constant state of frenzy, flowers can provide us with a much-needed moment of calm," she said.

 - Surround yourself with flowers: Browse your local grocery store’s flower department.
-Just the sight and smell of the natural beauty of flowers can put you at ease.
+The natural beauty of flowers can put you at ease.
+And having flowers around helps everything smell so much better!

 - Color your world: Bright colors promote optimism and a sense of uplift.
 Choose orange or yellow roses for your kitchen counter or desk, and watch your mood soar.

 - Find peace: If it seems like nothing is going right today, try flowers in soothing, tranquil colors, such as blues and lavenders.
-Place a small arrangement on your nightstand or in your bathroom, and experience stress-relieving benefits right before you go to bed, and when you get up to start your day.
+Place a small arrangement on your nightstand or in your bathroom, and experience stress-relieving benefits as you start and finish your day.

-- Get some fresh air: Step outside for a fresh perspective.
-Take a walk in the local park or garden, enjoy lunch outside on the porch, browse the farmer's market or head to nearby walking trails.
-Even a few minutes outside with nature can help you feel refreshed.
+- Reconnect with nature: Step outside for a fresh perspective.
+Take a walk in the park, enjoy lunch outside on the porch, browse the farmer's market or head to nearby walking trails.
+Even a few minutes can help you refresh.

 - Go on a road trip to a place you've never been before.
 Pack a picnic for the park, get tickets to see a show, or get out of the city and spend the evening star-gazing.
 It's a great break for both your mind and your body!

-- Gift yourself some joy: Surround yourself with simple things that make you feel happy and loved, like a vibrant bunch of flowers.
-Flowers have the power to open hearts—helping you to focus on the positives in your day.
-Pick out a gorgeous bouquet of fresh flowers at your local store, or send some to your own home.
-Each time you look at your flowers (or get a whiff of that great scent), you’ll remember that you deserve a little TLC.
+- Gift yourself some joy: Surround yourself with simple things.
+Flowers have the power to open hearts — helping you focus on the positives in your day.
+Pick out a bouquet at your local store, or send some to your own home.
+Each time you look at your fresh flowers (or get a whiff of that great scent), you’ll remember that you deserve a little TLC.

 - Have a friend or loved one who could use a boost?
 Have flowers delivered as a surprise to their door, and watch their ordinary day become extraordinary.
 It will give you a boost, too.